-A: Yes, behavioral health clinic (BHC) visits are qualifying visits for the SBIRT metric.
+A: Behavioral health clinic (BHC) visits are qualifying visits for the SBIRT metric.
 BHC's can provide the SBIRT screening and brief intervention in their daily appointments.
 By making it part of their workflow, they can provide high quality patient care and contribute to the metric.
-Support your BHCs in understanding where/how to document SBIRT so as to assure it is properly captured in your data.
+Support your BHCs in understanding where/how to document SBIRT to assure it is properly captured in your data.